PhilErm/MPA_refuges/README.md

-# Scripts for *Do natural refuges make marine protected areas redundant for biodiversity conservation and fisheries management?*
+# Scripts for *Marine protected areas can benefit biodiversity even when bycatch species only partially overlap fisheries*

 ## About
-Produces the various analyses and figures associated with "Do natural refuges make marine protected areas redundant for biodiversity conservation and fisheries management?".
+Produces the various analyses and figures associated with "Marine protected areas can benefit biodiversity even when bycatch species only partially overlap fisheries".

 ## How to use